 Courses throughout the writing curriculum are sequenced to build on one another, from foundational skills in research and writing to the drafting of specific documents in practice.
 They include:

-In the first quarter, faculty introduce students to characteristics that distinguish legal writing from other forms of writing, while students receive instruction in the mechanics of legal writing, including organization and structure of legal reasoning.
+In the first quarter, faculty introduce students to characteristics that distinguish legal writing from other forms of writing.
+Students receive instruction in the mechanics of legal writing, and the organization and structure of legal reasoning.
 The quarter ends with students drafting and revising an objective office memorandum.

 Building on the skills learned in the first quarter, students receive comprehensive training in legal research before completing drafts and final versions of a research memorandum.
 Students demonstrate their mastery of both research and objective analytical skills.